W4GFO/TimeTracking/README.md

 # Data

-The data for this project when originally downloaded from FrontEndMentor is using a JSON file.
+The data for this project included in the original download from FrontEndMentor is using a JSON file.
 Since JSON is also the format of the Firebase Database, I was able to easily leverage the Firebase Database.

 All I basically did was take the data contained within the original file and set up the database with the same data - and more importatnly, in the same format.

 In the Firebase project, I am using the FireStore Database service.

+Let's now go ahead and configure our Firebase project before we jump too far ahead.

 # Setting up and Configuring Firebase